Have a question that isn’t answered below? Please feel free to submit it here.

 What about the timing of the preprint relative to the journal submission?

 This is your decision.
 In many cases, preprints are submitted close to the time of the journal submission.
-Several journals are already working with bioRxiv to make it possible to “route” the manuscript to that journal for their editorial review with one click.
+Several journals have enabled one-click manuscript transfer from bioRxiv.
 Some scientists may want to post a preprint publicly for a few weeks before submission and point their community to this version for initial feedback.
-We have heard of instances where journal editors spot such work and then contact the authors to submit to their journal!
+Some editors invite submissions from preprint servers, and some journals have even appointed specialized “preprint editors” to do this work.

 Do I need to submit all of the information on how the work was done (e.g. all Methods)?